 Hassalo on Eighth

-In the midst of a population boom, Portland is in need of more residential space.
-With the city’s current infrastructure not able to keep up with that need, new private developments have to accommodate a growing population without damaging the surrounding environment.
-Hassalo on Eighth was conceived as an EcoDistrict–a series of buildings that share sustainable energy, water, and waste infrastructure–to ease the city’s housing squeeze, revitalize a neighborhood in need of development, and allow its tenants to reduce their carbon footprint by nearly a third.
-GBD Architects selected Glumac, A Tetra Tech Company, to provide mechanical, electrical, and plumbing; lighting; and low-voltage design, as well as energy analysis and fundamental commissioning for this development.
+In the midst of a population boom, Portland, Oregon, is in need of more residential space.
+With the city’s current infrastructure not able to keep up with that need, new developments have to accommodate a growing population while not damaging the surrounding environment.
+Hassalo on Eighth was conceived as an EcoDistrict–a series of buildings that share energy infrastructure–to ease the city’s housing squeeze, revitalize a neighborhood in need of development, and reduce tenants’ carbon footprint by nearly a third.

 Originally an office tower surrounded by three blocks of parking, Hassalo on Eighth transformed the light rail-adjacent lot into a mixed-use development.
 The redesign included adding three residential buildings sharing a central utility plant and reorienting the neighborhood to a pedestrian and transit-friendly area.